claytonn73/metoffice-api/README.md

 # Met Office API

 **Overview**
-The provides a client for interacting with the Met Office Weather API, providing a convenient interface for retrieving weather forecasts at different time intervals.
+This provides a client for interacting with the Met Office Weather API, providing a convenient interface for retrieving weather forecasts at different time intervals.
 The MetofficeClient class encapsulates the API interaction logic, handling authentication, request construction, and response parsing.

 ## Key Components